-Categorization of Structured Products - The structured product market can encompass many variations and the appropriateness of each issue should be evaluated by its specific terms.
+Categorization of Structured Products - The structured product market can encompass many variations, and the appropriateness of each issue should be evaluated by its specific terms.
 Most issues can be categorized by one of the following headings.
 BBS may recommend principally protected structured products to customers that have a minimum protection of 90% of the principal invested amount.

 Principal Protection - Principal protected structured products may be more appropriate for conservative investors seeking market exposure with principal preservation.
 These typically offer full principal protection at maturity with the potential for additional return based on the performance of an underlying asset or group of assets.
 Investors may forfeit some upside exposure to an underlying asset in exchange for principal protection.
 Return of principal may not be obtained if the investment is sold prior to maturity.
 Principal protection and payment at maturity are subject to the credit risk of the issuer.
 The creditworthiness of the issuer is an important factor to consider in investing in a principal protected note.
 Certain principal protected notes have differing levels of protection; some, for instance, do not offer 100% principal protection.
-Please note that principal protection applies only to nominal principal amount of the investment protected by FDIC insurance (up to applicable limits) in the case of a bank failure.
+Please note that principal protection applies only to nominal principal and does not offer inflation protection.
+Some structured products are certificates of deposit of a bank, with the principal amount of the investment protected by FDIC insurance (up to applicable limits) in the case of a bank failure.
 Other structured products, such as structured notes, do not have FDIC insurance.
 Some structured notes and other structured products may offer partial principal protection or no principal protection.
 As a result, those products are more appropriate for investors who are willing and able to bear a potential loss on their investment.